 rackA physical entity that contains a set of physical hosts typically served by the same switch.

-serviceA category of functionality within CDH.
+serviceA category of managed functionality, which may be distributed or not, running in a cluster.
 Sometimes referred to as a service type.
-For example: MapReduce, HDFS, YARN.
-It's also helpful to always remember this basic principle: Whereas in traditional environments multiple services run on one host, in CDH—and other distributed systems—a service runs on many hosts.
+For example: MapReduce, HDFS, YARN, Spark, Accumulo.
+Whereas in traditional environments multiple services run on one host, in distributed systems a service runs on many hosts.

 service instanceAn instance of a service running on a cluster.
 A service instance spans many role instances.
 For example: "HDFS-1" and "yarn".